Production of very light elements and strontium in the early ejecta of neutron star mergers: Results

-\textit{Results}.
-In \reffig{fig:abundances from NR simulations} we present number abundances of selected elements in the ejecta of the three considered simulations, two days after merger.
-Among the lightest elements ($Z < 20$), \h~and \he~are the most abundant species, while all the elements between lithium and potassium are usually several orders of magnitudes less abundant.
-When considering the dynamical ejecta, the production of \h~and \he~ appears robust and their abundances vary within one order of magnitude even when changing the EoS stiffness or the binary mass ratio.
-Unless the binary is very asymmetric, \h{} and \he{} abundances are comparable to Sr abundance , as well as of lanthanides and actinides.
-Light element production is less significant in the spiral-wave wind ejecta, where the production of the first and second \rprocess~peak element is favored.
-However, we stress that the spiral-wave wind ejecta (red dashed line) must be combined with the dynamical ejecta (green solid line) emerging first from the merger.
-Due to the larger spiral-wave wind contribution, \h~and \he~are slightly underproduced with respect to Sr and heavy \rprocess~elements in the combined ejecta (purple dotted line).
+In \reffig{fig:abundances from NR simulations} we present number abundances of selected elements in the ejecta of the three considered models, two days after merger.
+For each model, the abundance values are obtained as the averages over all available simulations, while the error bars are the maximum and minimum difference with respect to the average.
+Among the lightest elements ($Z < 20$), \h~and \he~are the most abundant species, while all the elements between lithium and potassium are usually several orders of magnitudes less abundant ($Y \lesssim 10^{-5}$).
+When considering the dynamical ejecta, the production of \h~and \he~ appears robust and their abundances vary only within one order of magnitude even when changing the EOS stiffness or the binary mass ratio. \h{} and \he{} abundances are comparable to (or even larger than) lanthanides and actinides, as well as to Sr abundance, unless the binary is very asymmetric.
+Light element production is less significant in the spiral-wave wind ejecta, where the production of the first and second \rprocess~peak elements is favored.
+However, we stress that the spiral-wave wind ejecta (red and yellow line) should be always considered in combination with the dynamical ejecta coming from the same model.
+In the case of a long-lived remnant, due to the larger spiral-wave wind contribution, \h{} and \he{} tend to be slightly underproduced with respect to \sr{} and heavy \rprocess~elements.

+In addition to the number abundances, our simulations can provide also the masses of the different elements.
+In the upper part of \reftab{tab:summary dynamical} we report the masses of \h{}, \he{} and \sr{} in the dynamical ejecta for the different merger models.
+Once again, the central values correspond to the arithmetic averages while the uncertainties to the largest difference between the average and the distribution of the actual values.
+Since the spiral wave wind ejecta have not saturated by the end of our equal mass simulations and the precise amount of ejecta depends on the central remnant lifetime, in the bottom part of \reftab{tab:summary dynamical} we provide the mass fraction of the above elements in the spiral wave wind ejecta.

+Matter ejection from BNS mergers is not isotropic and from our models we can extract the angular distributions for the different atomic species.
+In \reffig{fig:abundances angular distribution} we present the polar distribution factor for an element $i$, $f_i(\theta)$, defined as: